valfirst/jbehave-junit-runner/README.markdown

         ....
     }

 Usually, this is everything you have to do.
+If you want to, you can use a little helper method to configure the configured Embedder so that it works nicely together with the JUnitReportingRunner.

+	JUnitReportingRunner.recommandedControls(configuredEmbedder());

+This tells JBehave to use only one thread, and don't throw any exceptions when generating views or otherwise wrapping the execution up.
+This would confuse JUnit considerably, rendering the AfterStories Suite incomplete.

 Caveat
 ----------------------------